-3. Commit the funding required to eliminate the \$16.8-billion+ of disrepair in Ontario's publicly funded schools.
-We have outlined the funding that is actually needed to eliminate the \$16.8-billion+ repair backlog in our previous four funding submissions, and will continue to do so until such time that your government begins to provide the funding required to eliminate the unacceptable levels of disrepair in Ontario's publicly funded school buildings.
-As noted above, we would also expect provincial funding to be adequate to address inadequacies in portables and schoolyards across the aspects noted above, which would require additional provincial funding on top of what is outlined below:
+3. Commit the adequate, stable funding required to eliminate the \$16.8-billion+ of disrepair in Ontario's publicly funded schools.
+We have outlined the funding that is actually needed to eliminate the \$16.8-billion+ repair backlog in our previous seven funding submissions, and will continue to do so until such time that your government begins to provide the funding required to eliminate the unacceptable levels of disrepair in Ontario's publicly funded school buildings, and to build the new schools required in this province.
+As noted above, we would also expect provincial funding to be adequate to address the repair and renewal needs of portables and schoolyards across the aspects noted above, which would require additional provincial funding on top of what is outlined below:

-Despite the significant increase in provincial funding for school renewal since 2015, \$1.4 billion/year is simply not enough to make up for the 20 years when provincial funding was a mere fraction of what it ought to have been - not only for renewal but for school capital projects and operational maintenance in schools.
-Certainly, we have seen this to be true given that current provincial funding levels for school renewal have resulted in a consistent year-over-year increase in Ontario's school repair backlog.
+Despite the significant increase in provincial funding for school renewal since 2016, \$1.4-billion/year is simply not enough to make up for the 20 years when provincial funding was a mere fraction of what it ought to have been when compared to what industry standards would have demanded - not only for renewal but also for school capital projects and operational maintenance in schools.
+Certainly, we have seen this to be true given that current provincial funding levels for school renewal have resulted in a consistent year-over-year increase in Ontario's overall school repair backlog.